Cervical rib: Variation

+In squamates, the more anterior cervical vertebrae often lack cervical ribs.
+In some legless squamates, such as Dibamus and some snakes, cervical ribs are present as far forward as the axis vertebra, but in other squamates ribs do not appear until further back in the neck.
+In some species of monitor lizard, ribs do not appear until the seventh cervical vertebra.

+In crocodilians, all of the cervical vertebrae, including the atlas and axis, bear ribs.

 The cervical ribs of sauropod dinosaurs were extended by ossified tendons, and could reach exceptional lengths; a cervical rib of Mamenchisaurus sinocanadorum was 4.2 m long.

 In birds, the cervical ribs are small and completely fused to the vertebrae.